Criminal Law and Criminal Procedure Courses

 Greenberg Seminar: Blood, Books, and Guns: Crime and Medical Ethics in Literature

 This seminar studies selected criminal justice topics and medical ethics issues through the lens of novels, plays, and other primary sources.
 We also explore the centrality of storytelling in lawyering and doctoring.
-Professor Alison Siegler and her father, Professor Mark Siegler of the Medical School, bring to this seminar their undergraduate experience as English majors and their respective expertise in criminal defense and medical ethics.
-Topics include mens rea in Capote; sentencing in Shakespeare; end-of-life decision-making in Tolstoy; and crime, punishment, and ethics in Dylan's music.
-Graded Pass/Fail.
+Professor Alison Siegler and her father, Dr. Mark Siegler of the Medical School, bring to this seminar their undergraduate experience as English majors and their respective expertise in criminal defense and medical ethics.
+Topics include mens rea in Capote; sentencing in Shakespeare; end-of-life decision-making in Tolstoy; and crime, punishment, and ethics in Bob Dylan's music.
+The seminar meets five times over Autumn Quarter and Winter Quarter.

-- Autumn 2016, Alison Siegler and Mark Sielger
+- Autumn 2017, Alison Siegler and Mark Siegler

 Greenberg Seminar: Crime and Politics in Charm City: A Portrait of the Urban Drug War